Over 10000 Pages Indexed

 Airplanes and Rockets:

 Upon completion of this chapter you will be able to:

-1. Describe the basic operation of the
+1. Describe the basic operation of the two types of satellites.

 2. Describe the basic components of an operational satellite system.

 3. Describe the function of earth terminal equipment.

 4. Describe the basic signal flow of a typical shipboard receive-only system.